psampaz/gophersnippets/tools/templates/readme.md

     // package main
     ```
   - code should be included in **one file only**, named **main_test.go**.
 This is necessary in order to test and run snippets locally
-  - folder matches the slug version of the title:
+  - folder should match the slug version of the title:

     if the title is **How to reverse a string**,